KrunkItDown/Modified-Krunker-Client/README.md

 - KPal Client
 - CClient

 And more clients.
 Now I'm not saying these are official as they aren't except the original Krunker client so make sure to beware when downloading them.
 They might not be viruses but you need to stay safe either way.
+Anything you do is your fault and not mine.